petarkabashki/atlast-crypto-wallet/README.md

 # Atlast-Forth bindings to libwally and Trezor crypto wallet routines.

 Why Atlast Forth ?
 Forth is the smallest possible Virtual Machine, stack-based programming language and operating system All-In-One that can run on cheap microcontrollers.
-Micropython is a arguably a better language (check Trezor's opensource hardware implementation), but it's GC and bells and whistles come with a performance and integration complexity penalty.
+Micropython is a arguably a better language (check Trezor's opensource hardware wallet implementation), but it's GC and bells and whistles come with a performance and integration complexity penalty.
 Atlast Forth is a rock solid Forth implementation that consists of a single source file (plus a header file) in plain c, and can be embedded in anything.
 Crypto wallet running on the toaster ?
 All it takes is a 50 cent microcontroller.

-This is a playground project with Absolutely no warranty, use it for fun at your own risk.
+This is a playground project and a constalnt WIP with Absolutely no warranty, use it for fun at your own risk.

 # ---